Mary Millington

 Mary Ruth Maxted (née Quilter; 30 November 1945 – 19 August 1979), known professionally as Mary Millington from 1974 onwards, was an English model, call girl and pornographic actress.
-Her appearance in the short softcore film Sex is My Business led to her meeting magazine publisher David Sullivan, who promoted her widely as a model and featured her in the 1977 softcore comedy Come Play With Me, which ran for a record-breaking four years at the same cinema.
+Her appearance in the short softcore film Sex is My Business led to her meeting magazine publisher David Sullivan, who promoted her widely as a model and featured her in the 1977 softcore comedy Come Play with Me, which ran for a record-breaking four years at the Moulin Cinema in Great Windmill Street, Soho.

 In her later years, she faced depression and pressure from frequent police raids on her sex shop.
 After a downward spiral of drug addiction, shoplifting and debt, she died at home of an overdose of medicine and vodka, aged 33.

 Millington has been described as one of the "two hottest British sex film stars of the seventies", the other being Fiona Richmond.

 Early life

-Mary Ruth Quilter was born out of wedlock on 30 November 1945, and brought up by her single mother, Joan Quilter (1914–1976), initially in the London suburb of Willesden, before Joan and Mary moved to Mid Holmwood near Dorking, Surrey, in 1959, when Mary was 13.
-Largely growing up without her father, John William G. Klein (1899–1973), Mary was bullied at school owing to being illegitimate, and she suffered from low self-esteem throughout her childhood and teenage years.
-She left school at age 15 in 1961, and, at age 18 in 1964, she married Robert Maxted and lived in Dorking.
-She had to nurse her terminally ill mother for more than ten years, and she began her pornography career to pay for her mother's care.
-She had wanted to be a fashion model, but at 4 feet 11 inches she was not tall enough.
+Mary Ruth Quilter was born on 30 November 1945, and was raised by her single mother, Joan Quilter (1914–1976), initially in the London suburb of Willesden.
+In 1959, when Mary was 13, Joan and Mary moved to Mid Holmwood near Dorking, Surrey.

+Largely growing up without her father, John William G. Klein (1899–1973), Mary was bullied at school because her parents were unmarried, and suffered from low self-esteem throughout her childhood and teenage years.
+She left school at the age of 15 in 1961, and in 1964, aged 18, married Robert Maxted and settled in Dorking.
+She spent more than a decade caring for her terminally ill mother, and later entered the pornography industry to help pay for her mother's care.

+Millington had originally hoped to become a fashion model, but at 4 feet 11 inches she did not meet the industry's height requirements.
 Instead, she became a glamour model in the late 1960s.